 Aversion: General Kotoku Sato, who had the thankless task in the Burma offensive of 1944 to take Kohima without supplies and support from HQ, declined the opportunity to commit seppuku and insisted on a court-martial so that he could expose the incompetence of his superiors.

 Admiral Isoroku Yamamoto wanted to do this when he learned of how the Pearl Harbour attack went off; the attack was supposed to happen after the delivery of a declaration of war so that it would not be a sneak attack.
-He was denied permission by his superiors.
+He was denied permission by his superiors, and ultimately died when his plane was taken down in Bouganiville.

-Additionally Nakano Seigo, right-wing political leader who founded the ultra-nationalist group Touhoukai, commited seppuku in 1943 after losing his power struggles with the aforementioned Prime Minister Tojo, who wanted to expand the Empire despite Nakano's belief that it would bring unnecessary sacrifices to the country as a whole.
+Additionally, there was Nakano Seigo, the right-wing political leader who founded the ultra-nationalist group Touhoukai.
+Nakano commited seppuku in 1943 after not only losing his power struggles with the aforementioned Hideki Tojo, who wanted to expand the Empire despite Nakano's belief that it would bring unnecessary sacrifices to the country as a whole, but being banned from all kinds of media within Japan and being placed under house arrest.

-The 47 Ronin who staged a Gambit Roulette to punish the daimyo who forced their lord to commit seppuku.
-After they murder the evil daimyo and explained their situation to the shogun, he allows them to commit seppuku instead of being executed.
+46 of the The 47 Ronin who staged a Gambit Roulette to punish the evil daimyo who forced their lord to commit seppuku went through this.
+Once they were done and explained their situation to the shogun, he allowed them to commit seppuku instead of being dishonorably executed.

 Idol SingerYukiko Okada, who threw herself off her music publisher's building in 1986, inspired both a wave of copycat suicides and the term "Yukiko Syndrome" to describe such copycats.